ricardo-rolo/data-science/notes/eda.md

     - [4.1 Multiple Regression](#41-multiple-regression)
     - [4.2 Logistic Regression](#42-logistic-regression)

-> These notes were created based on DataCamp's [Exploratory Data Analysis in Python](https://learn.datacamp.com/courses/exploratory-data-analysis-in-python) course and also with part of my previous knowledge on this topic.
+> These notes were created based on DataCamp's [Exploratory Data Analysis in Python](https://learn.datacamp.com/courses/exploratory-data-analysis-in-python) course, which is based on Allen B. Downey's book [Think Stats](https://greenteapress.com/wp/think-stats-2e/) (check the link for more information), and also with part of my previous knowledge on this topic.

 > It's worh mentioning that this is a brief resume of an EDA process, the most part of the code shown here is a generic version from the DataCamp's course.
 These notes were made so i can revise the content of the course in case i forgot something after completing it, and i decided to share it so others can rely on this document as well ;).